 - Lawrence's thrush

 - Marsh warbler

 - Superb lyrebird

-Individual birds can have widely varied mimicking repertoires, with as many as 200-2,000 unique sounds included in their vocalizations.
+Individual birds can have widely varied mimicking repertoires, with as many as 200-2,000 unique sounds included in their vocabulary.
 In general, the older and more experienced the bird is, the more sounds it has learned to mimic and the more complex its songs and calls will be.
-Younger birds will first mimic the sounds their parents make, then eventually expand their own repertoire with other sounds from their environment.
+Younger birds will first mimic sounds their parents make, then eventually expand their own repertoire with other sounds from their environment.